Bao Fan

-Bao Fan (包凡; born 18 October 1970) is a Chinese investment banker and investor, the chairman and CEO of China Renaissance, which he founded in 2005.
+Bao Fan (包凡; born 18 October 1970) is a billionaire Chinese investment banker and investor.
+He is the former chairman and CEO of China Renaissance, an investment bank he founded in 2005.
+His net worth is estimated at US$1.7 billion.

 In 2015, Bao was featured on Bloomberg Markets 50 Most Influential, ranking number 22.

-In February 2023, Bao was arrested by Chinese authorities.
+In February 2023, Bao was missing for 2 days, but later it was revealed that he was taken in by Chinese authorities for questioning regarding his former colleagues.

 Early life and education

 Bao was born in Shanghai to parents who worked in the government.
 In reference to his parents' placement within the government, Bao notes they were "Nothing senior, I'm not one of the princelings".
 He went to high school in the US.

 He received degrees from Shanghai's Fudan University and the Norwegian School of Management.

 Career

 Bao worked for Morgan Stanley, Credit Suisse and Morgan Stanley again, in London, New York and Hong Kong.
 In 2000, Bao left Morgan Stanley to become chief strategic officer at the Chinese start-up AsiaInfo Holdings.

-In 2005, Bao founded China Renaissance, a leading Chinese financial institution dedicated to China's New Economy businesses.
-Started as a financial advisory firm, China Renaissance's core business now consists of investment banking, investment management and wealth management.
+In 2005, Bao founded China Renaissance, a Chinese financial institution dedicated to China's New Economy businesses.
+China Renaissance Holdings Limited was listed on the Main Board of HKEX in 2018.

-As of 30 June 2020, China Renaissance had advised on approximately 980 transactions worth over US$146 billion since its inception, and the company's private equity funds had AUM of approximately RMB39.0 billion in new economy investments.

-China Renaissance Holdings Limited was listed on the Main Board of HKEX in 2018, under the stock ticker (1911.HK).

 China Renaissance started a private equity investment management business in 2013.
 Bao is the Founding Partner and Chief Investment Officer of China Renaissance's investment management business.
-Huxing Growth Capital, the investment flagship of China Renaissance has invested in over 100 new economy entrepreneurs and home-grown companies and has helped over 30 of these firms go public in China and international markets.
-Its private equity funds recorded an average multiple of invested capital (MOIC) of 2.5x and internal rate of return (IRR) of 33 per cent as of 30 June 2020.
-The portfolio companies of Huaxing Growth Capital include Pop Mart, Kuaishou, Beike Zhaofang (Lianjia), Jiangxiaobai, Didi Chuxing, Meituan, Li Auto, WuXi AppTec, MININGLAMP Technology, Focus Media, LEXIN and Micro-Tech Endoscopy.